PeopleSound: Joint partnerships

 PeopleSound first partnered with MTV, becoming jointly branded with MTV in "several hundred thousand pounds worth" of advertising for the V2000 music festival in August 2000.
 In November 2000, the platform secured distribution deals with Amazon, AltaVista, LineOne, Liberty Surf and intermusic.
 The deal with Amazon allowed their users to purchase music direct from PeopleSound artists and allowed the platform to scale up their audience.

-By September 2000, recording company EMI, having just merged with $14 billion Time Warner, announced a wide-ranging partnership with PeopleSound.
+By September 2000, recording company EMI announced a wide-ranging partnership with PeopleSound.
 The deal was the first European collaboration of new media and old media and allowed PeopleSound to tap into EMI's global administration for its own artists, sharing ownership of its most popular artists with EMI, and splitting royalties.

 Music licensing portal

-In October 2000, PeopleSound launched a service for marketers to discover and licence music for TV, digital and offline advertising.
-The platform aimed to licence music at a quarter the cost and take a fraction of the time the process would usually take, and announced plans to launch a tool to find similar sounding music.
+In October 2000, PeopleSound launched a service for marketers to discover and license music for TV, digital and offline advertising.
+The platform aimed to license music at a quarter the cost and take a fraction of the time the process would usually take, and announced plans to launch a tool to find similar sounding music.
 Before launching the product, the company was in talks with Microsoft, Casio, Virgin and Smirnoff Vodka.
 Business director Simon Miller noted "ninety per cent of ads want music that fits the brief, which is where we're targeting".